zabkwak/resting-squirrel/README.md

 **errorKey** Key in the output where the error is sent.
 Default: error
 **requestLimit** Limit for input data.
 Default: 1mb
 **meta** If true metadata are in the response.
 Default: true
+**log** If true access log and error log are written in stdout.
+Default: true
 **docs** Object for setting up the documentation for the API.
 - **enabled** If true docs are enabled on the *options.docs.endpoint* endpoint.
 Default: true
 - **endpoint** On this endpoint is shown documentation.
 Default: /docs